 I don't copy and paste purchased filters on your photos and will take time to select and edit each image in your gallery.
 Even though I take the time to do this, I stay within industry standards when delivering your photos.
-My portrait session photos are delivered within 5 days of your photo selection.
-Typically, the turnaround time is about 2 weeks for my one to two-hour session (engagement, couples, formals).
+My portrait session photos are delivered within 5 business days of your photo selection.
+Typically, the turnaround time is about 3 weeks for my one to two-hour session (engagement, couples, formals).
 For my wedding collections, the typical turnaround time is approximately 6-8 weeks.
 I know the 6-8 week timeline can feel long to see your wedding photos, so I always edit a few sneak peeks 48 hours after your wedding day that you can enjoy right away!
 I have ALWAYS delivered my weddings within this time frame.
 Trust me, I want you to have your photos as much as you do.
 I've kept a perfect wedding gallery delivery record so far and I plan on keeping it this way.

 Do you do other editing styles?

 There are SO many editing styles when it comes to photography.
 You have light and airy, pastels, browns, dark and moody….I like to think of my editing style as vibrant yet preserving natural skin tones.
 Personally, I believe it's timeless and won't age in a generation.
 As an established photographer, I've developed a consistent editing style that I stick to.
 I encourage clients to choose a photographer they not only vibe with but who will edit their photos in a way they want to see their memories preserved.